 On top of the loan to value, the lender will look at your ability to repay the debt.
 When assessing owner-occupied commercial mortgages, your accounts will provide the answers they need to assess the maximum level of debt.

-Different lenders have different calculations and, as a result, what is considered affordable by one lender may not be by another.
+Each lender has their own affordability rules and, as a result, what is considered affordable by one lender may not be by another.
 Commercial mortgage lenders will usually work from the adjusted net profit, also known as EBITDA (Earnings Before Interest, Tax, Depreciation & Amortisation).

 EBITDA is calculated by simply adding the interest, tax, depreciation and amortisation back onto the net profit.
 Once this has been done, each lender will then expect this figure to be at least a certain percentage above your annual mortgage repayments at either the interest rate you will pay or a ‘stressed interest rate’.

 This percentage is usually between 125% – 250% and the stressed interest rate (if used) is usually between 3% – 6% more than the rate charged.

 This is a slightly simplified version.
 A good commercial mortgage broker will be able to run through other one-off expenses with you to create an ‘adjusted net profit’.
 Where you have invested in the business or paid out one-off costs, this will affect your net profit and thus your maximum loan.
 By explaining each expense and adding it back on top of your EBITDA, your maximum available loan will increase.

 The adjusted net profit method is widely used across the market and accepted by almost every lender.
 Where the uplift is significant, lenders are still usually comfortable as long as the expenses can be verified.